amplience/dc-extension-bynder/docs/HOSTING.md

-# dc-extension-bynder
+# Hosting

-TODO:
--- NEEDS TO BE CHECKED

 ## Hosting the Bynder extension

-This document describes a straightforward method of forking and hosting the extension yourself using GitHub Pages.
+This document describes a straightforward method of forking and hosting the extension yourself.
 This is useful if you want full control over your target version and features - you can easily fork this repository and host your own version of the Bynder Extension with a few simple commands.
 Of course, the extension can be hosted on any static hosting service (e.g. Netlify, Amplify), this guide simply describes a simple way of doing this.

 Alternatively, return to [README.md](../README.md) for more information on the extension.